tickideas/Enish-Radio-Pro/backend/README.md

 ## Development

 The API includes detailed logging and error reporting for debugging.
-Use nodemon for development to automatically restart on file changes.
+Use `nodemon` for development to automatically restart on file changes.

+### Notes on migration
+- The server entry is now `backend/server.hono.js` (Express `server.js` is deprecated).
+- CORS, logging, and security headers are provided by Hono middleware.
+- Ad image uploads are currently JSON‑based (imageUrl) in API; direct multipart uploads will be added with Hono multipart middleware.

 ## Production Considerations